Periodontal Disease Huntsville, AL

 The longer plaque is allowed to form on your teeth, the worse the disease is.
 When gums are inflamed, it is called “gingivitis,” a mild form of gum disease that can be reversed with good oral hygiene of brushing and flossing.
 At this stage, your bone and tissue are not affected.

 When left untreated, gingivitis can advance to “periodontitis.”
 At this stage, your gums form pockets around your teeth that become affected.
 At this stage, your bone and connective tissue can become infected and destroyed.
 At this stage, Dr. King will have to treat it at King Dental since brushing and flossing at home will not affect anything below the gum line.

 Our team will work with you to determine the extent of your disease and help get it under control.
 One of the primary treatments we use at our Huntsville, AL dental office is a deep cleaning therapy known as scaling and root planing.

 This treatment removes the infection-causing bacteria from beneath the gumline and smooths out the tooth root's surface to help prevent reinfection.
 Depending on the extent of the damage, we may also recommend surgery to eliminate the pockets and allow the gums fit more snugly around the teeth.

 Schedule Your Appointment for Periodontal Treatment in 35801

-Do you notice bleeding after you brush your teeth, or when you floss?
+Do you notice bleeding after you brush your teeth or when you floss?
 That’s a sign of early inflammation of your gums—and it may not go away.

 The earlier we can catch periodontal disease, the easier it is to treat.
-If you’re due for a cleaning or if you have noticed any of the signs of periodontal disease, please call our office right away to schedule your next appointment in Huntsville, AL.
+If you’re due for a cleaning or have noticed any of the signs of periodontal disease, please call our office right away to schedule your next appointment in Huntsville, AL.